-How long will my new knee last and can a second replacement be done?
+How long will this implant last and can the procedure be done again?

-All implants have a limited life, depending on an individual's age, weight, activity level, and medical condition(s).
-A joint implant's longevity varies with every patient.
-Remember: an implant is a medical device subject to wear that may lead to mechanical failure.
+All implants have a limited life depending on an individual's age, weight, activity level, and medical condition(s).
+A joint implant's longevity will vary by patient.
+An implant is a man-made medical device subject to wear and possibly, mechanical failure.
 There is no guarantee that your implant will last for any specified length of time.